nithura/mp_task/README.md

-Ansible role to install jenkins and docker on ubuntu, Jenkinsfile to build and push the image to docker hub, Deploy the docker image automatically after git commits
+Ansible role to install jenkins and docker on ubuntu, Jenkinsfile to build and push the image to docker hub, Deploy the docker image automatically after git commit